-As dental implants are more fragile than natural teeth, it is important to try and avoid dental trauma too them.
+As dental implants are marginally more fragile than natural teeth, it is important to try to avoid having such trauma to them.

 Consider wearing a mouth guard for contact sports in order to mitigate the risk of breaking your dental implant.
 This is particularly important if one of your front teeth has been replaced.